SolraBizna/hubris/README.md

 An example compile process:

     $ hubris.lua obj src
-    $ echo >> obj/link
-    $ echo [header] >> obj/link
-    $ echo src/header.bin >> obj/link
-    $ wlalink -S -v obj/link bin/MyGame.etars
+    $ wlalink -S -v obj/link MyGame.etars/main.rom

-(You should really put this into a {shell script, batch file} rather than doing this manually each time.
+(You should really put this into a shell script or batch file rather than doing this manually each time.
 Using a Makefile would be even better.)

 `.hu` files mainly contain Routines.
 A Routine is a block of code, and has its own scope for local variables and parameters.
 Recursion, directly or indirectly, is normally not allowed; that is, a Routine may not normally cause *itself* to be called again before the first call returns, directly or indirectly.
 This lack of recursion is what makes Hubris's variable allocation system work.